My Verses for Your Motivation

 God, demon, human, beast, or ghost—

-All realms are ruled by pain’s sharp host:
+All realms are ruled by suffering's host:

 Birth, age, sickness, death's cold boast.